AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/user-notifications.md

    ![](assets/set-reminders-andescalation.png)

-1. If the learner still fails to complete the course even after escalation to the manager, settings allow you to escalate to the learner's skip manager.
-Click on a date after the extended deadline, select the recurrence of reminders, the number of days for the schedule and select Manager & Skip Level Manager under the Escalation drop down.
+1. If the learner still fails to complete the course even after escalation to the manager, settings allow you to escalate to the learner’s skip manager.
+Click on a date after the extended deadline, select the recurrence of reminders, the number of days for the schedule&nbsp;and select Manager & Skip Level Manager under the Escalation drop down.
 Click on the blue checkmark to save notification settings.

    ![](assets/reminder-to-managerandskipmanager.png)

 ## Frequently Asked Questions {#frequentlyaskedquestions}

-**1. How to setup reminder notifications on the instance?**
+**1.&nbsp;How to setup reminder notifications on the instance?**

-On an instance, click Notification Alerts.
-A calendar opens indicating the deadline set for the course highlighted in red.
+On an instance, click Notification Alerts.&nbsp;A calendar opens indicating the deadline set for the course highlighted in red.
 Click on the highlighted date to see the reminders are set for the learner.
 Set the reminders, as explained in this [section](user-notifications.md#Setupmultilevelescalationnotifications).